Click on the photo for better view

-Cooum River In Chennai – Old Photo 1880
+Cooum River In 19th Century Madaras, 1880 Photo

-It was a vibrant waterway for transportation and navigation and even for drinking.
-And unbelievably teeming with fish.
+It was a vibrant waterway for transportation and navigation and even perhaps for drinking.
+Unbelievably teeming with fish.
 By the 1950s, there were around 40-50 varieties of fish in the Cooum and by the late 1970s, it dropped down to 20 species.
 Unfortunately, no living organisms can survive in its waters now.
 Many feeble attempts were made to revive this waterway but each time it failed to kick off.
-The city faces an ecological disaster if no action is taken, the flooding in each rain is in itself is self-explanatory of the looming disaster waiting to happen.
-Click on the photo for better view.
+The city faces an ecological disaster if no action is taken, the flooding in each rain is in itself self-explanatory of the looming disaster waiting to happen.

 Read more On The Trail In Chennai.
 See post Buckingham Canal In Chennai – Old Print 1922.